Dualities and loops on squashed $S^3$: Testing dualities

 Most notable in the Figures \ref{fig:mEta}--\ref{fig:bm} are the sharp ridges that appear on the surfaces when the FI or mass parameter is large enough.
 In \autoref{fig:ABJM:U2:AgainstB} this manifests itself as an outlier point for the $2\eta=\mu=0.98$ curve.
 In \autoref{fig:kinkZoomed} we zoom in on the range of squashing parameters around this one outlier.
 We see that it corresponds to a very sharp kink in the free energy.
 In \autoref{fig:U2:ReIm} we look at the real and imaginary parts of the partition function and see that these kinks and ridges correspond to zeros of the partition function.
 Thus in the three dimensional $(b,\eta,m_{bif})$ parameter space the partition function has two dimensional surfaces of zeros.
-On the round sphere these Lee-Yang zeros were found from an analytic expression for the $U(2)_1\times U(2)_{-1}$ ABJM partition function~\cite{Anderson:2015ioa,Russo:2015exa}.
+On the round sphere these Lee-Yang zeros were found from the analytic expression for the $U(2)_1\times U(2)_{-1}$ ABJM partition function~\cite{Anderson:2015ioa,Russo:2015exa}.
 Translating conventions, the zeros are distributed at $b=1$ along the hyperbolas In \autoref{fig:mEtaGradient} we see that this matches perfectly with our numerics.
 Increasing $b$ the zeros move to larger values of FI and mass parameters.
-The phases responsible for the zeros pose a challenge to the numerical evaluations and the error estimates grow in the proximity of the zeros.
-However the fact that the locations of the zeros agree for ABJM and $\NN=8$ SYM partition functions signals that the two functions are indeed equal.
+While the phases responsible for the zeros pose a challenge to the numerical evaluations and the error estimates grow in the proximity of the zeros, the fact that the locations of the zeros agree for ABJM and $\NN=8$ SYM partition functions signals that the two functions are indeed equal.

 In \autoref{fig:ABJM:U3} we plot the real parts of the numerical values of the ABJM and SYM free energies and their relative difference for rank three.
-Agreement is within a percent or better which is reasonably good.
-Preventing a better agreement are the complex phases which play an important role.
-They are hard to control for the large number of sampling points for the ABJM partition function and thus prevent our numerical estimate from converging to a more accurate value.
+Agreement is roughly within the $10^{-3}$ that we expect from the comparison to the analytic result on the round sphere and at $b^2=3$.